 Insurance litigation in New Zealand is typically conducted in the High Court (usually for claims over NZD350,000).
 The District Court may also hear insurance disputes (for claims up to NZD350,000).

-Most insurance litigation is resolved through private mediation before it gets to a full hearing in court.
+Most insurance litigation is resolved through private mediation before it reaches a full hearing in court.
 Alternatively, a judge may assist parties at a judicial settlement conference.

 A party generally has the right (without leave) to appeal to the Court of Appeal, and, in turn (but with leave), to the Supreme Court.
 Appeals or applications for leave to appeal must generally be made within 20 working days of the decision being made.